 It actually makes more sense to look at this data in the perceptually more uniform CIELUV color space:

-Here it looks like the image fits better into the visible range.
+The weighted histogram shows that image ‘colors’ fit better into the visible range.
 The yellow dots, representing the most numerous chromaticities, obviously relate to the blue sky.

 Taking It to sRGB

 Now that we understand the limitations of the data in we can multiply it by the standard matrix that will take it to our chosen colorimetric ‘output’ color space, in this case , as discussed earlier.
 I did not clip values below zero or above max in order to maintain linearity until the end.
 From Bruce Lindbloom’s site: